sw-code/sw-code.github.io/_posts/2023-06-22-authz-basics.md

 In other words, authentication answers the question, "Who are you?" while authorization answers the question, "What are you allowed to do?"

 So, after a user is authenticated and their identity is established, we then use authorization to determine the boundaries of their interaction with the system's resources.

+While it's possible to use information included in the authentication token, such as roles, for making authorization decisions, this approach may not scale well for complex or large systems.
+The roles can become too granular and numerous to manage effectively, and there's also a risk of role explosion.
+Instead, as we've introduced in our journey so far, we're looking for a more scalable solution.
+We aim to separate the authorization process from the token and move it to its own dedicated, manageable, and efficient infrastructure.

 # Policy Enforcement Point (PEP) and Policy Decision Point (PDP)